pvdz/tenko/tests/testcases/regexes/property_escapes/uflag/gen/Binary_double_3d/u.md

 `````
 throws: Lexer error!
-    Regex: An escaped property can only contain one eq sign (`=`) but found a second one; Regex contained syntax that is invalid with the u-flag but the u-flag was present
+    Regex: Property escape `\p` contained double equal sign, which is not valid; Regex contained syntax that is invalid with the u-flag but the u-flag was present

 start@1:0, error@1:0
 ╔══╦════════════════